-Tom Hooper ("The King's Speech") has gathered a principal cast that so far includes Tony Award winner Hugh Jackman as Jean Valjean, Russell Crowe as Inspector Javert, Amanda Seyfried as Cosette, Anne Hathaway as Fantine and Tony Award winner Eddie Redmayne (Red) as Marius.
+Tom Hooper ("The King's Speech") has gathered a principal cast that so far includes Tony Award winner Hugh Jackman as Jean Valjean, Russell Crowe as Inspector Javert, Amanda Seyfried as Cosette, Anne Hathaway as Fantine and Tony Award winner Eddie Redmayne ( Red) as Marius.

 Les Misérables, from Universal Pictures and Working Title Films, will begin shooting in March toward a Dec.
 7 release.

+The film, drawing from the Victor Hugo novel and the international stage musical produced by Cameron Mackintosh, has a screenplay by William Nicholson, Boublil and Schönberg.
 Tim Bevan and Eric Fellner will produce for Working Title alongside Cameron Mackintosh and Debra Hayward.

 Sacha Baron Cohen and Helena Bonham Carter have been mentioned for the Thenardiers, the corrupt inkeepers and opportunists whose band of thieves intertwines with the lives of fugitive-turned-gentleman Jean Valjean and adopted daughter Cosette.

 The film is based on the Claude-Michel Schonberg-Alain Boublil musical, which has English lyrics by Herbert Kretzmer.
 Among its famous musical numbers are "I Dreamed a Dream," "A Heart Full of Love," "Do You Hear the People Sing?," "Empty Chairs at Empty Tables," "Bring Him Home," "Stars" and "Master of the House."